NSS-SE-Jumpstart/curriculum/sessions/session1/wrapup/checkpoint.md

 &emsp; :heavy_check_mark: **CORRECT**

-> The word "source" refers to the fact that the code is the _source_ of the instructions we give the computer
+> The word "source" refers to the fact that the code is the _source_ of the instructions we give the computer.
 </details>
 <details>
 <summary>